Travel Tips for Frequent Travelers

 Get Global Entry & TSA Pre: If you fly a lot, these will shave precious minutes off the time you have to spend in the airport.
 For $100 per 5 years (or, if you’ve got a Platinum AMEX, it’s $0), Global Entry allows you to skip customs on the US side (you use a quick touch-screen kiosk instead).
 Global Entry members are automatically eligible for TSA Pre at no additional fee, which lets you get through security much faster (no more taking your laptop out and your shoes off!)

 The next time your flight gets cancelled or delayed, let AirHelp get you $$ compensation.
 The form takes 3 minutes to set up, they can get you up to $800, and they take a 25% commission.
-Refund.me seems to be European, takes 15% commission and says they can get you up to 600 Euros.
+Also check out Refund.me, which only takes 15% commission and says they can get you up to 600 Euros.

 My favorite airlines (I wish they flew more places):